Destinations, Tennessee, Travel, USA

 Alyssa and Michael take a selfie in Nashville

-Saturday we celebrated the fact that it’s been nine years since Michael awkwardly asked me if I wanted to be his girlfriend and I said, “I guess that sounds alright.”
+Saturday marked a special milestone for us—nine years since Michael nervously asked if I wanted to be his girlfriend.
+My response?
+“I guess that sounds alright.”
+(Okay, maybe he wasn’t that awkward about it.)

 This post contains affiliate links and I may receive a small commission (at no additional cost to you!) when you make a purchase using one of these links.
 Thank you for your support!